kevinsteves/pan-python/doc/panwfapi.rst

  execute API requests (this module is under development and not documented).

- The Warsaw version of the WildFire API version is supported which is currently at beta.wildfire.paloaltonetworks.com.
+ The 6.0 version of the WildFire API is supported.

  The options are: